sheehui/tp/docs/UserGuide.md

 ### 3.4 Command Format

 In DonnaFin, we provide the user with a Command-Line-Input (or CLI).
-The command message is generally in the format of a `COMMAND_WORD` followed optionally by a number of arguments (`COMMAND_WORD ARG1 ARG2 ARG3`).
+The command message is generally in the format of a `COMMAND_WORD` followed optionally by a number of parameters (`COMMAND_WORD PARAMETER1 PARAMETER2 PARAMETER3`).

 The `COMMAND_WORD` directly describes the intent (e.g. `add`, `delete`, `view`).
-The optional arguments are additional information that may be required by the command.
-For example, `delete` requires one argument — the index of the client being listed, so the full command would be `delete 1`
+The optional parameters are additional information that may be required by the command.
+For example, `delete` requires one parameter — the index of the client being listed, so the full command would be `delete 1`

 Command syntax takes these three possible forms:

-* Commands that do not require arguments (e.g. `list`, `home`)
+* Commands that do not require parameters (e.g. `list`, `home`)
-* Commands that require 1 argument (e.g. `view 1`, `delete 1`, `find pat`)
+* Commands that require 1 parameter (e.g. `view 1`, `delete 1`, `find pat`)
-* Commands that require more than 1 argument.
-In these cases, arguments must always be prefixed and order does not matter.
-  (e.g. `add n/John McClane e/mcclane@notnakatomi.com a/3 Mountain View Rd, SG 244220 p/90249024`)
+* Commands that require more than 1 parameter.
+In these cases, parameters must always be prefixed and order does not matter. (e.g. `add n/John McClane e/mcclane@notnakatomi.com a/3 Mountain View Rd, SG 244220 p/90249024`)

 <div markdown="block" class="alert alert-info">